Janette Garin

-As a congresswoman, she focused on various health issues such as curbing fraud in PhilHealth and amending the Physician's Act among others.
+During her tenure in Congress, she focused on various health issues such as curbing fraud in PhilHealth and amending the Physician's Act, among others.
 She has also advocated for women's issues, including pushing for the passage of the Responsible Parenthood and Reproductive Health Act of 2012.
 She played an active role in the enactment of the Cheaper Medicines Law and the Magna Carta of Women.

 Biography

-Garin graduated cum laude with a degree of Bachelor of Science in Medical Technology at the Divine World University in Tacloban.
-She was an academic scholar at St. Luke's College of Medicine.
+Garin graduated with a Bachelor of Science in Medical Technology at the Divine Word University in Tacloban.
+She was a scholar at St. Luke's College of Medicine.
 She transferred and completed her Doctor of Medicine at the Iloilo Doctors' College.
-At the same time she served as a board member in the Province of Leyte.
-She also had two years of residency training in Obstetrics and Gynecology at the Iloilo Doctor's Hospital.
-She served as board member of the Province of Iloilo for 6 years.
+She had two years of residency training in Obstetrics and Gynecology at the Iloilo Doctor's Hospital.
+She later served as a member of the Iloilo Provincial Board for six years.

 Garin was elected as the first Filipino board member to the Parliamentary Network on the World Bank (PNoWB) during its Sixth Annual Conference held in Helsinki, Finland on October 21–22, 2005.
-She was re-elected to this post to the following conference in Paris.
-Garin has also represented the Philippines in various conferences conducted by the Asian Forum of Parliamentarians on Population and Development (AFPPD).
+She was re-elected to this post for the following conference in Paris.

 Personal life

-She is married to Richard S. Garin, son of former Iloilo House of Representative Oscar Gemarino Garin and Ninfa Serag Garin.
+She is married to Richard S. Garin, son of former representative Oscar Gemarino Garin and Ninfa Serag Garin.
 On August 18, 2021, Garin tested positive for COVID-19.